LeeAnnEditor/o365hq/blog/Dynamics 365 Customer Service.md

 +++

-Discoverable and accessible knowledge available to customers through a collaboration enabled portal reduces support costs, improves customer satisfaction, and increases brand loyalty.
-The self-service portal engages customers with the means of support they desire through a searchable knowledge base, live and automated chat, and discussion forums, as well as the ability to provide organizations with feedback through polls, ratings and comments.
+Discoverable and accessible knowledge available to customers through a collaboration-enabled portal reduces support costs, improves customer satisfaction, and increases brand loyalty.
+The self-service portal engages customers with the means of support they desire through a searchable knowledge base, live and automated chat, and discussion forums, as well as the ability to provide organizations with feedback through polls, ratings, and comments.

-### Customer Portal Self Service
+### Customer Portal Self-Service

-Dynamics 365 Customer Service provides a branded, personalized self-service experience, a searchable knowledge base that delivers consistent and up-to-date answers.
+Dynamics 365 Customer Service provides a branded, personalized self-service experience with a searchable knowledge base that delivers consistent and up-to-date answers.
 Customers can easily access it and interact with it.